relensing: Reconstructing the mass profile of galaxy clusters from gravitational lensing: Realistic distributions: Ares and Hera

 \subsubsection{Magnification}

-In Fig. \ref{fig: ares magnification} we can see the magnification maps for Ares, where the reconstructions are shown in the upper row, and the true map in the lower panel.
-The external curve of high $|\mu|$ exhibits an elongated shape, within which there is one curve surrounding each MD.
-The main difference appears close to the MD 2.
-However, at that position we find a critical curve, which is effectively reproduced by reconstruction $(2)$, as it is depicted in Fig. \ref{fig: ares cc} (upper row), where we have a direct comparison between the true (red) and reconstructed (blue) critic curves.
-It is clear that both reconstructions recover the orientation, shape an size of such critic curves with great accuracy.
-Additionally, the critic curves corresponding to substructure cannot be recovered, since it is difficult to account for such detailed peaks from the limited information provided by strong lensing.
+In Fig. \ref{fig: ares magnification} we can see the magnification maps for Ares, where the reconstruction is shown in the left panel, and the true map in the right panel.
+The external curve of high $|\mu|$ exhibits an elongated shape, within which there is one internal curve surrounding each MD.
+The main difference appears close to the MD 2, where we get an overestimation of $|\mu|$.
+Such overestimation coincides with a true critical curve, as one can notice by direct comparison between the true (red) and reconstructed (blue) critical curves in Fig. \ref{fig: ares_hera cc} (upper left panel).
+Despite this overestimation, we are not able to retrieve such critical curve.
+It is worth mentioning that it is possible to reproduce such critical curve by forcing the reconstruction parameters, where its presence is more frequent for Type 2 reconstructions.
+Nonetheless, in practice we are not aware of these details, so that the best we can do is to use the parameters that provide the best overall outcome.

+It is clear that our reconstruction recovers the orientation, shape and size of such critical curves with great accuracy.
+Additionally, the critical curves corresponding to the substructure cannot be recovered, since it is difficult to account for such detailed peaks from the limited information provided by strong lensing.

 For Hera, its magnification maps are shown in Fig. \ref{fig: hera magnification}.
-In general terms our reconstructions are capable of recovering the main features shown by the true map (Fig. \ref{fig: hera magnification} lower panel), with the exception of the curve (surrounded by the white dashed curve) produced by the substructure present in Hera, which both reconstructions fail to account for.
-As we discussed before, it is no possible to account for such substructure, due to the lack of observations there.
-Besides such curve, the external critical curve exhibits an elongated shape with one curve surrounding each MD; similarly to Ares.
-In Fig. \ref{fig: hera cc} (upper row) the direct comparison between true (red) and reconstructed (blue) critical curves show that the orientation, shape, and size of the main curves are reproduced by the reconstructions.
-If we focus on the internal curves, we can see that reconstruction $(2)$ provides a better reproduction of the critical curve associated to the MD 2.
+In general terms, our reconstruction is capable of recovering the main features shown by the true map (Fig. \ref{fig: hera magnification} left panel), except for the curve (surrounded by the white dashed contour) produced by the substructure present in Hera, which our reconstruction fail to account for.
+As we discussed above, it is not possible to account for such substructure, due to the lack of observations there.
+Besides such curve, the external critical curve exhibits an elongated shape with one inner curve surrounding each MD; similarly to Ares.
+Fig. \ref{fig: ares_hera cc} (upper right panel) shows the direct comparison between true (red) and reconstructed (blue) critical curves.
+It is clear that the shape, and size of the main curves are reproduced by our reconstruction.